FHIRType/workshop/README.md

 -----------------------------

-## Tutorials
+## How-To Guides

-These tutorials are written for the development team and very few if any actually describe how to use the API.
+These guides are written for the development team and very few if any actually describe how to use the API.

-### Set up tutorials
+### Set up guides

 > #### HUGE SUGGESTION:
 > Do these things in this order, I had a whale of a time jumping around between them, they're best done in order